 Four Practices of Sustainability and Vitality

 Claremont United Church of Christ has found vitality in practices that embody their commitment to care for God’s creation.
-The pastors and two members of the church share about four of undertakings that literally bore fruit in some instances:
+The pastors and two members of the church share about four of these undertakings that literally bore fruit in some instances:

 #1 God’s Garden Sharing Cart by Cecilia Salomon